Jack Irons: Collaborations

 Aside from the aforementioned bands, Irons recorded and toured as a member of Joe Strummer's backing band The Latino Rockabilly War for the album Earthquake Weather (1989), and also toured with Redd Kross in support of the band's album Third Eye (1990).
 He appears in Redd Kross' promotional video for the song "Annie's Gone".
 In 1992, Raging Slab (a band notorious for having over 25 different drummers over the course of the band's 18-year career), complete with Irons on drums, began recording the follow-up to its 1989 RCA Records self-titled debut, with producer Michael Beinhorn at the helm.
 The entire album was recorded, mixed, and mastered; however when RCA Records executives heard the album, it was rejected.
 The album, titled Freeburden, remains unreleased.
 In 2000, Irons played as part of the initial line-up of Colonel Les Claypool's Fearless Flying Frog Brigade.
 Irons is featured on the track "Milky Ave" on the album Ultra Payloaded (2007) by Perry Farrell's band Satellite Party.
 Joining him on the album is former bandmate Flea.
 In 2012 he appeared on former Chili Pepper bandmate, Flea's debut solo EP Helen Burns.
-Aside from populat music, Irons has worked as a drumming advisor and teacher for numerous U.S. television projects.
+Aside from popular music, Irons has worked as a drumming advisor and teacher for numerous U.S. television projects.
 Irons appeared on five of the ten songs on To Be One With You, the debut solo album by former Red Hot Chili Peppers guitarist Josh Klinghoffer who released the album under the name Pluralone.
 The album was released on November 22, 2019.
 He then went on to record four songs on Josh's follow-up record, I Don't Feel Well released on October 16, 2020.